Mimetis/Dotmim.Sync/docs/Scopes.rst

 Properties
 ---------------------

-Once a first scope sync has been done, you will have, on both sides, a **scope_info** table, containing:
+Once a first scope sync has been done, you will have, on both sides, a :guilabel:`scope_info`  table, containing:

 - A **scope name**: Defines a user friendly name (unique) for your scope.
 Default name is ``DefaultScope``.
 - A **setup**, serialized: Contains all the tables and options you defined from your ``SyncSetup`` instance.